rahulroy1/prompt-management-studio/README.md

 ## 🏗️ **Bring Engineering Discipline to Prompt Development**

-The first and only VS Code extension that lets you develop, test, and manage AI prompts across ALL major providers without vendor lock-in.
+This open-source extension brings a structured, test-driven approach to prompt engineering, helping you build more reliable and maintainable AI features.
+This VS Code extension lets you develop, test, and manage AI prompts across ALL major providers without vendor lock-in.
 Transform prompt creation from chaotic copy-paste to structured, testable, version-controlled engineering practice.

 **Build once, run anywhere - from your code editor.**